What is occupational therapy and what qualifications do OTs need?

 Can you help with food issues such as food avoidance, overeating, and food hoarding?

 Absolutely!
-In regards to a food avoidance assessment, this is a process that involves collaboration with the dentist and the pediatrician (to see if there’s any pre-existing medical conditions).
+In regards to a food avoidance assessment, this is a process that involves collaboration with the dentist and the pediatrician (to see if there are any pre-existing medical conditions).
 An oral-motor exam would be conducted by the OT, and the child’s swallowing skills would also be assessed because the muscles and coordinated movements of the lips, tongue, mouth, and throat often play a role in food avoidance.
 Sensory aspects of food would also be examined to see if the child is avoiding certain types of foods due to taste or texture.
 Overeating and hoarding may be occurring due to emotional or other difficulties in the child’s life, and an OT could provide various types of treatment and alternative strategies.

 Do OT professionals work in schools?

 Yes, we definitely do!
 OTs that work in the public sector such as the health authority or child development centre perform assessments to assess children’s functioning in the areas of fine motor skills such as hand-eye coordination, coordination of both hands together, in-hand manipulation of objects, precision and accuracy, and hand strength; gross motor skills such as jumping, visuospatial functioning; and attention.
-OTs will also go into schools to help with implementation and training staff to utilize manual lifts, transfer of children in and out ofwheelchairs and on and off toilets, and ensure elevators are accessible.
+OTs will also go into schools to help with implementation and training staff to utilize manual lifts, transfer of children in and out of wheelchairs and on and off toilets, and ensure elevators are accessible.

 My child is having trouble staying still in the classroom and paying attention.
 What would you recommend for him?

 There are various tools and strategies that can help children pay attention.
 After an assessment is performed by the OT to discover why your child is having difficulty paying attention or staying still, the OT may recommend equipment that will allow the child to move about and still pay attention.
-The OT may also provide strategies to enable the child to sit still for periods of time, if this excessive activity is having a negative impact on his school or social life.
-Thes strategies may include providing the child with extra breaks to improve focus, or with intense exercises, such as jumping, or running games prior to table-top activities, to allow the child to expend his or her energy and to tire the child out.
+The OT may also provide strategies to enable the child to sit still for periods of time if this excessive activity is having a negative impact on his school or social life.
+These strategies may include providing the child with extra breaks to improve focus, or with intense exercises, such as jumping, or running games prior to table-top activities, to allow the child to expend his or her energy and to tire the child out.

 My child chews everything, including fabric and other non-food items.
 We’ve tried Chewelry, but she chews through it in less than a day.
 What do you suggest?

 My first piece of advice would be to ask the dentist about the risk of her teeth being damaged and how this chewing may impact her adult teeth as they come in.
-Next, an OT can perform an assessment to discover what is triggering this behavior of excessive chewing.
+Next, an OT can perform an assessment to discover what is triggering this behaviour of excessive chewing.
 Following this, the OT may provide an alternative piece of equipment (since Chewlery didn’t work), or provide a different strategy to address the excessive chewing, such as teaching a more appropriate way to react to stress or anxiety.
-The reasons for chewing items vary extensively, and so do the treatments to address the behavior.
+The reasons for chewing items vary extensively, and so do the treatments to address the behaviour.

 My son is 18 months old and has trouble drinking.
 He chokes on water and sometimes gags on food.
 What can I do to help him?